DIliushchenko/GWAS_IB/README.md

    Subjects who were a priori determined as females must have a F value of <0.2, and subjects who were a priori determined as males must have a F value >0.8.
 This F value is based on the X chromosome inbreeding (homozygosity) estimate.

    a.
-Mark subjects who do not fulfil these requirements as "PROBLEM"
+Mark samples that do not meet these requirements as "PROBLEM"
    ```
    plink --bfile file_4 --check-sex
    ```